October 14-16, 2026

 Come Learn and Play!

 In the evening, make sure you take time to relax and enjoy the surrounding area.
 Visit the Peninsula Town Center, less than a mile from the Embassy Suites!
-At the Town Center, enjoy shopping at the Loft, Yankee Candle, Sephora, Forever 21, Barnes & Noble, and many more.
-You can sit back and relax at the many restaurants, such as Abuelo’s, Avenue Blue, Outback and My Pi, along with others.
+At the Town Center, enjoy shopping at Bath & Body Works, JCPenney, H&M, Barnes & Noble, and many more.
+You can sit back and relax at the many restaurants, such as Buffalo Wild Wings, Canvas Social Cuisine, Five Guys Burgers & Fries, and Sushi King, along with others.
 The Peninsula Town Center has a premium movie theater with leather recliners and gourmet food, so you can finally watch that movie you have been wanting to see.

 Click here to see all the fun you can have at the Peninsula Town Center.